awsdocs/amazon-aurora-user-guide/doc_source/Overview.Encryption.md

 ## Availability of Amazon Aurora Encryption<a name="Overview.Encryption.Availability"></a>

 Amazon Aurora encryption is currently available for all database engines and storage types\.
-Amazon Aurora encryption is not currently available in the China \(Beijing\) Region\.

 **Note**
 Amazon Aurora encryption is not available for the db\.t2\.micro DB instance class\.